nestjsplus/test-auth-chapter-sample/README.md

 }
 ```

-There's lots going on in these few lines of code, so let's walk through it.
+There's a lot going on in these few lines of code, so let's walk through it.
 * Our Passport local strategy has a default name of 'local'.
 We reference that name in the `extends` clause of the `LoginGuard` we are defining in order to tie our custom Guard to the code supplied by the `passport-local` package.
 This is needed to disambiguate which class we are extending in case we end up using multiple Passport strategies in our app (each of which may provide a strategy-specific `AuthGuard`).
 * As with all Guards, the primary method we define/override is `canActivate()`, which is what we do here.
 * The body of `canActivate()` is setting up an Express session.
 Here's what's happening: